 World Vision has responded to every major disaster, starting from the cyclone in Machilipatnam, Andhra Pradesh, in 1977, tsunami in 2004, to the recent floods in Bihar, Assam, Uttarakhand and Orissa.

-World Vision's work in India is spread over 24 states across the country.
-Today our staff work in close to 5300 urban and rural communities, touching the lives of a more than 4.5 million people, which includes 256,000 children directly benefiting through Child Sponsorship.
-2 million children below 18 yrs are benefited through 203 other programmes of World Vision around the country through the dedicated work of our staff in India.
+World Vision India works in 25 states and the National Capital Region.
+Today our staff work in close to 6252 urban and rural communities, touching the lives of a more than 45 lakh people, which includes over 26.1 lakh children below 18 years, through dedicated teams across 162 programmes around the country.

 Algeria; Angola; Burundi; Chad; Democratic; Republic; of; Congo; Ethiopia; Ghana; Kenya; Lesotho; Liberia; Malawi; Mali; Mauritania; Mozambique; Niger; Rwanda; Senegal; Sierra; Leone; Somalia; South; Africa; Sudan; Swaziland; Tanzania; Uganda; Zambia; Zimbabwe

 Bangladesh; Cambodia; China; East; Timor; India; Indonesia; Japan; Laos; Malaysia; Mongolia; Myanmar; Nepal; North; Korea; Philippines; Singapore; South; Korea; Sri; Lanka; Taiwan; Thailand; Vietnam; Central; Asia; Afghanistan; Pakistan; Uzbekistan